-Personal Hygiene: Poisonous if absorbed by skin contact, inhaled or swallowed.
+Personal Hygiene Poisonous if inhaled or swallowed.
 Corrosive to the eyes and skin.
+Avoid contact with eyes and skin.
 Will irritate the nose and throat.
-Avoid contact with the eyes and skin.
-Do not inhale vapour or spray mist.
-After use and before eating, drinking or smoking wash hands, arms and face thoroughly with soap and water Shower at the end of the workday.
+DO NOT inhale spray mist.
+Clean water should be available for washing in case of eye or skin contamination.
+If product on skin, immediately wash area with soap and water.
+If product in eyes, wash out immediately with water.
+Wash skin before eating, drinking or smoking.
+Shower at the end of the workday.

-SECTION 9 PHYSICAL AND CHEMICAL PROPERTIES
+PHYSICAL AND CHEMICAL PROPERTIES

-A

 Appearance: Clear red/brown liquid.
 Odour: Ammoniacal odour.

-Boiling point: Approximately 100°C.

-Freezing point: Approximately 0°C.

-Specific Gravity: 1.2 - 1.3 at 20°C.

-Solubility in Water: Soluble in water.

-pH: No data available.
+Boiling point: Approximately 100°C. Freezing point: Approximately 0°C. Specific Gravity: 1.2 - 1.3 at 20°C. Solubility in Water: Soluble in water. pH: No data available.
 Flammability: Not flammable.
 Corrosive hazard: Not corrosive.
 Flashpoint (°C): Not flammable.
 Flammability Limits (%): Not established.

 Poisons Schedule: This product is a schedule 6 (S6) poison.

-Formulation type: Aqueous concentrate
+Formulation type: Aqueous concentrate.